Seni2005/fpl-desk/README.md

 - **Team health** — a 0-100 composite across expected points, fixtures, minutes security, value, injury risk and bench strength, with the weakest component named.
 - **Decision / Analyst modes** — the same terminal at two densities.
 Decision answers the question in plain language with colour-coded badges (🔥 high goal threat, 🎯 chance creator, 🚑 flagged) that each print the number they came from.
 Analyst adds the full tables of xGI, xPts, fixture difficulty and simulated distributions, and unfolds every raw dump.
 Nothing is deleted in either direction.
 The switch sits in the sticky header and is remembered between visits.
 - **Planner** — plot transfers across the next six gameweeks, run a Plan A against a Plan B, and see which is worth more once hits are paid.
 A first visit opens a four-step walkthrough.
 - **The formation sandbox** — the planner's editing surface is a pitch.
-Pick a gameweek, tap any player to get a ranked list of affordable replacements, and watch the bank update as you stage moves.
+Pick a gameweek, tap any player to get a ranked list of affordable replacements, **or search the whole league by name or club** for someone specific.
+Watch the bank update as you stage moves.
 Play a **Wildcard, Free Hit, Triple Captain or Bench Boost** and the projection recalculates immediately: free transfers for the week, a tripled armband, or all fifteen counting.
 One of each chip, one week at a time.
 - **What changed** — price moves, availability, form and ownership swings since the previous refresh, with your own players marked.
 - **Your squad** on a pitch in your actual formation, with its own status line saying whether the round is updating, final, or not started, and how fresh the numbers are.
 Each card carries its gameweek score — the captain's doubled and shown with the working (`👑 24 pts` over `12 pts × 2`) — and **keeps it until the next deadline**, with the next three fixtures colour-coded underneath the whole time.
 Injury pins and price arrows throughout.
 - **Your leagues** — every mini-league you're in with your position and how it moved.
 Tap one for the table, your row highlighted.